-Is Raising A Child Easy
+Is Raising A Child Easy?

 Thinking back to what life was like with the first baby, I’m constantly reminded of how much easier it was to care for one versus caring for multiple children at the same time.

-I was able to add a weekly self-care routine into my schedule because I had less hats to juggle.
+I was able to add a weekly self-care routine into my schedule because I had fewer hats to juggle.
 When raising more than one child, you need to be the parent of each one.

 Even when raising 3 kids in the same home, you will notice each child requires a different version of you.
-For instance, my first-born son had it tough while transitioning from being the only child to having a baby brother.
+For instance, my firstborn son had it tough while transitioning from being the only child to having a baby brother.

 You could see it in him today.
 Not being the only boy has caused friction between him and his brother.

 Being a boy mom can be stressful at times, but it has its perks.

 I’d have to admit one thing.
 It’s hard doing anything for the first time.